ferrous-systems/embedded-trainings-2020/embedded-workshop-book/src/radio-puzzle.md

 [substitution cipher]: https://en.wikipedia.org/wiki/Substitution_cipher

   ✅ Flash the `puzzle.hex` program on the Dongle.
-Follow the instructions from the "nRF52840 Dongle" section but flash the `puzzle.hex` program instead of the `loopback.hex` one -- don't forget to put the Dongle in bootloader mode before invoking `dongle-flash`.
+Follow the instructions from the "nRF52840 Dongle" section but flash the `puzzle.hex` program instead of the `loopback.hex` one -- don't forget to put the Dongle in bootloader mode before invoking `nrfdfu`.

 > Note: If you experienced USB issues with `loopback.hex` you use the `puzzle-nousb*.hex` variants.